This research writing unit of study is designed to guide your students through the research writing process.

-- We have created an anchor chart with some ideas to get them started, but you might also extend the anchor chart to include ideas from your students.
+- Our anchor chart has some ideas to get writers started.
+You might also extend the anchor chart to include ideas from your students.
 (We have included some blank anchor charts at the very bottom of the download.)

-- Discuss the parts that need to be included in the introductory paragraph first and then move on to some of the ways that might engage readers.
-As always be sure to model how you would go about writing an introductory paragraph using your notes and/or Writing Sketch.
+- Discuss the parts that need to be included in the introductory paragraph first.
+Then, move on to some of the ways that might engage readers.
+As always be sure to model how you would go about writing an introductory paragraph using your Writing Sketch.

 Lesson 11: Developing Your Paragraphs

-- To help students to stay focused and develop complete paragraphs we have also provided a graphic organizer that will get them to think through the specifics of each paragraph.
+- Next, help students stay focused and develop complete paragraphs.The next graphic organizer will get them to think through the specifics of each paragraph.